nadeo/trackmania-doc/docs/play/what-is-ranked-2v2.md

 ### Overtime

 Ideally, a Ranked 2v2 match ends and is won by the first team to reach 10 points.
-However, in case both teams has the same amount of points after reaching the 10 points threshold, the match will go into "Overtime".
+However, in case both teams have the same amount of points after reaching the 10 points threshold, the match will go into overtime.

-In an Overtime, the match continues until a team is ahead in points (i.e. a Victory or Ace).
+In an overtime, the match continues until a team is ahead in points (i.e. a Victory or Ace).

 ## Ranked map pool